Kanban-Zai/kanban-zai-version-1.0/README.md

 ...

-The latest available entrepreneur statistics worldwide in 2020 reveal that there are now 582 million entrepreneurs in the world, with many operating from exotic locations.
+Worldwide, there are between 300 million and 582 million entrepreneurs.
+With many operating from  exotic locations.

 ...

-Worldwide, there are about 472 million entrepreneurs.
-Statistically, there are about 305 million total startups created in a year.
+Statistically, there are between 150 million and 305 million total startups created in a year.

+...

 1.35 million businesses out of those startups are tech related.
+Almost all require software to function.

 ...

+The U.S. is the largest tech market in the world, coming in at $1.6 trillion in 2019 with the smallest tech markets being in the few billions.

+...

 Today, software is the driving force of the world – with an estimated 9 trillion devices in use, it is the glue that connects people from all around the globe.
+It's growth and complexity will only continue.

+...

 _Software developers are shaping and building the modern technological world._

+...

+The demand for developers, testers, product owners, technical owners and peripheral roles will not be met soon.

 ...